TIS2024-FMFI/backup/README.md

       ```

 3. **Scheduling**
-    - If you want automated backups, ensure your cron expressions are set properly in `config.yaml`.
-The scheduler will start automatically when the application runs.
+    - If you want automated backups, define your backup schedule in config.yaml.
+The system does not use system cron but instead uses Quartz, an internal scheduler.
+When you start the application, Quartz reads config.yaml and sets up all scheduled backups.
+The application must remain running for scheduled backups to execute.

 ---